 - No offer packet is required for Research Track

-Any class of faculty may be hired in visiting status for one year, and renewed for a second year.
-Visiting faculty are not tenure-track or tenured.
+Any class of faculty may be hired in visiting status for one

 - No offer packet is required for Visiting Track

 - Offer letter template

 Associate (Adjunct) Faculty

 These are individuals hired for only teaching on a less than full-time basis, usually one semester at a time.
 They are strictly limited to FTE - if in a

 - Retiree Status